bit-lords-csulb/Travel-Cents/README.md

 ## What It Does

-- **Generate a full trip itinerary** — fill out a form and the app calls Groq AI to produce a day-by-day schedule with flights, hotels, restaurants, and activities
+- **Generate a full trip itinerary** — fill out a form and the app calls Groq AI to produce a day-by-day schedule with flights, hotels, restaurants, and activities.
-- **Chat with an AI travel assistant** — conversational planning powered by Groq
+- **Chat with an AI travel assistant** — conversational planning powered by Groq.
-- **View and edit your itinerary** — type-specific event cards grouped by day, with inline edit/delete
+- **View and edit your itinerary** — type-specific event cards grouped by day, with inline edit/delete and a sleek timeline view.
-- **Group chats** — real-time messaging with friends in a trip group
+- **Group chats** — real-time messaging with friends in a trip group.
-- **Direct messages** — 1-on-1 chat with any friend
+- **Direct messages** — 1-on-1 chat with any friend.
-- **Friends system** — search users, send/accept friend requests
+- **Friends system** — search users, send/accept friend requests.
-- **Group event voting** — propose activities for a group trip, upvote/downvote, and comment on each suggestion
+- **Group event voting** — propose activities for a group trip, upvote/downvote, and comment on each suggestion.

 ---